Exosome purification/isolation services

 Tangential Flow Filtration (TFF)

 Tangential Flow Filtration is a technique that separates particles from a liquid according to their size via a porous membrane.
 The flow parallel to the membrane prevents its blinding, letting liquid and some particles pass thanks to transmembrane pressure.
 The membrane is chosen according to its molecular weight cut-off, depending on which particles are intended to pass and whether the retentate or permeate is of interest.
 For extracellular vesicles, it is used to concentrate the retentate with cut-off smaller than extracellular vesicles molecular weight.
 The particles are then recovered by diafiltration without losing much of the product.
 TFF is an easy, fast and efficient technique for exosome concentration.
 It is scalable and therefore will be the method of choice for exosome concentration at large and clinical grade.
+The final “concentrate” volume is limited by the instrument dead volume.
+TFF can also be used to purify some proteins from the sample according to the chosen cut-off, but cannot be considered as a complete purification method.

 Size Exclusion Chromatography (SEC)